Kong/docs.konghq.com/app/_hub/kong-inc/jwt/index.md

 hosts the public key certificate used to sign tokens.
 Account name is referred to "COMPANYNAME" for the sake of the guide.

-To get started, create a Service, a Route that uses that Service, *or* create an API. _Note: Auth0 does not use base64 encoded secrets._
+To get started, create a Service and a Route that uses that Service.
+_Note: Auth0 does not use base64 encoded secrets._

 Create a Service: